ali934h/DigitalOcean-Bot/README.md

 - **Menu Button** - Quick access to all commands next to message input
 - **Slash Commands** - Type `/` to see all available commands with descriptions
 - **Inline Keyboards** - Beautiful interactive buttons for all actions
+- **Direct Input** - No need to reply to messages - just send text directly
 - **Search Functionality** - Quickly find OS images, applications, and snapshots
 - **Pagination** - Browse through hundreds of images efficiently
 - **Multi-Step Wizards** - Guided workflows for complex operations
+- **Smart Validation** - Real-time validation with helpful error messages

 ### 🖥️ Droplet Management
 - **List Droplets** - View all your droplets with real-time status